What do Money Saving Expert say about equity release?

 Money Saving Expert explain that an equity release lifetime mortgage lets you access the money tied up in your home, without having to make monthly repayments.
 Instead, the money you owe plus interest continues to grow and is only repaid from the sale of your property once you have died.

-Martin Lewis and the Money Saving Experts highlight the two ways you can release equity from your home, namely with a lifetime mortgage or home reversion plan.
+Martin Lewis and the Money Saving Experts highlight the two ways you can release equity from your home if you are 55 plus, namely with a lifetime mortgage or home reversion plan.
 He also looks at equity release costs including application and arrangement fees, average interest rates and shows examples of repayment costs.

 As the loan is repaid from the sale of your property, the guide also focuses on the inevitable impact equity release has on inheritance.
 However, Martin believes equity release could be worth considering if you are struggling financially, have money in your property and not precious about leaving everything to family.